Poes93/Mountain-Biking-Webpage/README.md

   * Times and schedules
   * Better allignment of the navbar to title text
   * Better allignemnt of the text sections
+  * Style the form section to better match the rest of the website

 ### Accessibility